kiliman/tailwindui-crawler/README.md

 - `prefixSrc` - adds `https://tailwindui.com` to any img src attribute that needs it
 - `useInter` - adds link to Inter font css and styles
 - `convertReact` - converts HTML component into React/JSX-compatible syntax
-  - Use .env key `CONVERTREACT_OUTPUT` to specify which folder to save the React files to (defaults to currently configured `OUTPUT`).
+  - Use `.env` key `CONVERTREACT_OUTPUT` to specify which folder to save the React files to (defaults to currently configured `OUTPUT`).
 You can also use `$OUTPUT` to expand current value.
-For example: `CONVERTREACT_OUTPUT=$OUTPUT/react` will set the value to value of `OUTPUT` plus `/react'
+For example: `CONVERTREACT_OUTPUT=$OUTPUT/react` will set the value to value of `OUTPUT` plus `/react`
-  - This transformer will create a folder for each component with an `index.js` file (this is the React component) and a `index.html` page which is a simple wrapper that will load the React component to verify it is working.
-NOTE: The transformer does not currently update the `alpine.js` code, so the component doesn't not support state or interactivity.
+  - This transformer will create a folder for each component with an `index.js` file (this is the React component) and an `index.html` page which is a simple wrapper that will load the React component to verify it is working.
+NOTE: The transformer does not currently update the `alpine.js` code, so the component does not support state or interactivity.
 However, that is on the TODO list.
-  - You can use `Parcel` to test the React component.
+  - You can use [Parcel](https://parceljs.org) to test the React component.

 ### 🗂 Index page